NishikiChisato/CppSelfLearningNote/MIT6.5840(6.824)/src/Raft.md

 ### Leader Election

 There are two types of timeout setting in Raft: **heartbeat timeout** and **election timeout**.
 When server starts up, it begins as a follower.
 A server remains in follower state as long as it consistently receives valid RPCs(irrespective of their type) from a candidate or leader.
-Leader periodically sends Append-Entries RPCs, without log entries, to all follower to prevent the initiation of a new election by follower.
+Leader periodically sends AppendEntries RPCs, without log entries, to all follower to prevent the initiation of a new election by follower.
 This mechanism is called heartbeat mechanism and the interval for sending Append-Entries RPC is defined as the **heartbeat timeout**.
 If follower receives no communication a specified period, known as the **election timeout**, it assumes there is currently no leader and initiates a new election.

 When one follower initiates a new election, it **increments its current term number and transitions to candidate state.** The candidate then **votes for itself and sends Request Vote RPCs in parallel to each of the other server** in cluster.
 Candidate remains this state **unless** one of three events occurs: it wins the election, another candidate wins the election or no candidate wins the election.

 A candidate wins the election if it receives a majority of vote(usually greater than half) from the other server in the full cluster.
 Each server votes at most one candidate using a first-come-first-serve approach in a given term.
 When a server votes for a candidate, it update its current term to the greater of the two. we assumes that the term of candidate is greater than the term of another server; otherwise, the server will reject voting for that candidate.
-Once candidate wins the election, it become leader and immediately send heartbeat message(which is an Append-Entries RPC but carries no log entries.) to other server to prevent the initiation of a new election by followers.
+Once candidate wins the election, it become leader and immediately send heartbeat message(which is an AppendEntries RPC but carries no log entries.) to other server to prevent the initiation of a new election by followers.

+More precisely, if there are $2F+1$ servers in Raft, a majority of server means that the number of server is greater than or equal to $F$.
+Additionally, this system can tolerate $F$ server crashs.

-While waiting for votes, a candidate may receive an Append-Entries RPC from another 'leader' claiming its autority.
+While waiting for votes, a candidate may receive an AppendEntries RPC from another 'leader' claiming its autority.
 The candidate then compares its own term with the term in the Append-Entries RPC.
 If the term in Append-Entries RPC is greater than the candidate's term, the candidate reverts to follower state; otherwise, it will reject this RPC and remain candidate state.

 The thrid situation is when neither candidate wins nor loses election.
 If the election timeout of many followers expires simultaneously, they will transition to the candidate state and votes could be split among these candidate, preventing any candidate from receiveing a majority of votes.
 With no winner, all candidates revert to follower, and then they will once again experience the experiation of their election timeout simultaneously.
 This situation will indefinitely repeat without any additional mechanism.